nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

 * PDF transformation: this feature requires OpenOffice started as server, complete the installation by following [the OpenOffice instructions on the related software page][12].
-* Preview and annotations: requires install of third-party software [pdftohtml][13], see [the pdftohtml instructions on the related software page][14].
+* Preview and annotations: requires the installation of third-party software [pdftohtml][13], see [the pdftohtml instructions on the related software page][14].
-* Image tiling: requires install of third-party software [ImageMagick][15], see [the ImageMagick instructions on the related software page][16].
+* Image tiling: requires the installation of third-party software [ImageMagick][15], see [the ImageMagick instructions on the related software page][16].
+* Document thumbnails: requires the installation of third-party software [Ghostscript][33]
 * Drag and drop plugins: [Firefox][17], [Internet Explorer][18].
-* Desktop integration thanks to LiveEdit: see the [plugins download page][19].
+* Desktop integration thanks to LiveEdit: see the [plugins documentation page][19].
 * Video features: requires install of third-party software [FFmpeg][20].